 Deadlines: If schedules are turned in after the priority registration period, the Accessibility Resource Center cannot guarantee these accommodations for the beginning of the semester but will attempt to accommodate as close to the first day of class as possible on a first-come, first-served basis.
 We also cannot guarantee the service provider will be consistent throughout the semester with last-minute changes (meaning multiple providers may be used).

 Accommodations and Adjustments (including online learning)

-If students need to make a schedule change (moving to a different section, adding a class, or dropping a class), contact the Deaf and Hard of Hearing (DHH) Access Specialist before making the change to ensure the availability of accommodations.
-Any changes students make to their schedule without prior notification to ARC (Accessibility Resource Center) may result in not having these accommodations available for classes.
+If students need to make a schedule change (moving to a different section, adding a class, or dropping a class), the student should contact their Access Specialist before making the change to ensure the availability of accommodations.
+Any changes students make to their schedule without prior notification to ARC (Accessibility Resource Center) may result in not having accommodations available for classes.
 Students are also expected to change their accommodation requests in ARConnect upon approval from the Access Specialist.

 Courses, Accommodations and Online Learning

 Students should request accommodations for online (synchronous and asynchronous), as well as face to face courses.
 Online course content, meetings and media may need to be made accessible.
 Students will need to work with instructors, service providers, and ARC to determine the appropriate accommodations for all aspects of the online course.